Banana Cheesecake With A Caramel Sauce Topping

 I decided to bake a wicked banana cheesecake with an equally wicked dark caramel topping.
 Maybe this time they will apprehend what this means to me, I thought, as I folded in the mashed bananas into my cream cheese mixture.
 They would know why I am so smitten, I thought, as specks of lemon rind fell off the grater so gracefully into the mix.

 Am done.
-Cheesy cheesecake song for this post?
+My cheesecake song for this post?
 Here goes!
 The 1966 number You keep me hangin' on by The Supremes